Solving Inverse Problems with FLAIR: Background

 Models based on flow matching~\cite{lipman2023flow} learn a time-dependent vector field $v_{\theta}(x_t, t)$ that continuously transforms samples from a simple initial distribution $p_1(x)$ to a complex target data distribution $p_0(x)$.
 Formally, this transformation is described by solving the ordinary differential equation (ODE):

-where $\psi_t(x)$ represents the trajectory of a sample evolving smoothly from an initial sample drawn at $t=1$ toward a target sample at $t=0$.
+where $\psi_t(x)$ represents the trajectory of a sample, evolving smoothly from an initial value drawn at $t=1$ toward a target value at $t=0$.

 Since the integrated ODE path maps the simple distribution~$p_1(x)$ to the complex target~$p_0(x)$, the learned flow-based model captures the structure of the data and can therefore serve as a powerful prior for solving inverse problems.
-To make this approach tractable for high-resolution data, we adopt the latent diffusion model (LDM) framework~\cite{rombach2022high}, which shifts the generative process to a lower-dimensional latent space using a pretrained autoencoder with encoder $E:\R^n \mapsto \R^d$ and decoder $D:\R^d \mapsto \R^n$ with $d\ll n$.
+To make this approach tractable for high-resolution data, we adopt the latent diffusion model (LDM) framework~\cite{rombach2022high}, which shifts the generative process to a lower-dimensional latent space using a pretrained autoencoder with encoder $E:\R^n \mapsto \R^d$ and decoder $D:\R^d \mapsto \R^n$, where $d\ll n$.
 However, applying such priors to inverse problems introduces challenges, as the non-linearity of the VAE disrupts the linear relationship between measurements and the target signal, resulting in a nonlinear forward operator.